Artistic Leadership

 Janelle Kim, Pianist

 Janelle Kim was born in Seoul, South Korea, but has lived most of her professional life in the United States.
 She began her piano studies at age 7 and won her first competition at age 15.
 She received her Bachelor’s and Master’s degrees in piano performance from California State University-Fullerton, where she studied with Eduardo Delgado and was invited to become a member of the honors society Pi Kappa Lambda.
 Janelle has been a featured soloist with the Orange Coast College Symphony and the Corona Symphony.
 Besides performing, her other main passion is teaching: she serves as a part-time instructor and accompanist at Orange Coast College and also teaches at her private piano studio.
-She is honored to have been the collaborative pianist to the Orange County Women’s Chorus since 2010 and looks forward to many more exciting, music-making years.
-She had the world’s most faithful (but not the best-trained) friend in Yogi the Maltese.
+She is honored to have been the collaborative pianist to the Orange County Women’s Chorus since 2010.
+In 2022, she performed at Carnegie Hall with the OCWC and looks forward to many more exciting, music-making years.
+She has the world’s most faithful (but not the best-trained) friend in Lilo, the Mini-Goldendoodle, and she resides with her husband in Orange County.

 Back To Who We Are